-We utilize cash and cash equivalents primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay taxes, pay quarterly dividends on our Preferred Stock (as defined below) when declared, and service our debt and other long-term liabilities.
+We utilize cash and cash equivalents primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay taxes, service our debt as it becomes due, and pay other long-term liabilities.
 Free cash flow is calculated as cash flow from operations reduced by additions to property and equipment.
-In 2023, we expect total capital expenditures to be approximately \$80 million.
-Costs associated with our cost reduction plan are expected to be approximately \$70 million for the year, with the majority of disbursements occurring in 2023.
-See "-Risk Factors" for further details.
+We expect the full year 2024 free cash flow to be positive.

 Our ability to generate cash depends on many factors beyond our control, and any failure to meet our debt service obligations could harm our business, financial condition and results of operations.
-Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control, including the impacts of COVID-19.
-See "Risk Factors-The ongoing recovery from the effects of the COVID-19 outbreak on our business and the impact on our results of operations is highly uncertain." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."
+Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control.
+See "Risk Factors-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."